supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

 1. Now select **Add** button.

-    Phishing URLs will be pulled and populate the ThreatIntelligenceIndicator table.
+    Phishing URLs will be pulled and populated in the ThreatIntelligenceIndicator table.

     **Note:** For additional collections open https://limo.anomali.com/api/v1/taxii2/feeds/collections/ in a Browser, use the guest username and password to review the different Collection IDs available.